Digital Citizenship Policy

 Please speak with your student about appropriate conduct with regard to the use of electronics, and instruct your student to inform a staff member if another student is sharing material that makes the student or others uncomfortable, or is otherwise using electronics inappropriately.
 Parents are solely responsible for monitoring their student’s activity on social media platforms.

-For parents of Field Studies and Summer Studies participants
+For parents Summer Studies participants

 - Students move from place to place frequently and do not always return to their rooms between different activities.
 Is your student prepared to be responsible for a valuable item under these circumstances?